Prince Paul of Yugoslavia: Exile

 For the remainder of the war, Prince Paul was kept, with his family, under house arrest by the British in Kenya.
 Paul and his family arrived at Oserian, the former home of Lord Erroll on the shores of Lake Naivasha on 28 April 1941.
-The Oserian was in a state of disrepair as the earl had been murdered earlier in 1941 and Princess Olga called it "a complete nightmare".
-Paul and his family were under house arrest, being forbidden to leave grounds of the Oserian.
-The British newspapers vilified Paul by depicting him as a Nazi sympathizer despite his Anglophile tendencies.
+Oserian was in a state of disrepair as the earl had been murdered earlier in 1941 and Princess Olga called it "a complete nightmare".
+Paul and his family were under house arrest, being forbidden to leave the grounds of the Oserian.
+British newspapers depicted Paul as a Nazi sympathizer, despite his Anglophile tendencies.

 His sister-in-law, the Duchess of Kent, and her husband, the Duke of Kent, appealed to Winston Churchill in the hope of allowing Paul and his wife, Princess Olga, to take refuge in Britain.
 However, Churchill rejected the request in no uncertain manner since he viewed Paul as a traitor and war criminal.
 After the Duke of Kent's death in 1942, Churchill relented to King George's insistence and allowed Olga to fly to London to comfort her sister but without her husband, who had been extremely close to the late Duke.
 One of Paul's old friends, the South African Prime Minister, Jan Smuts, lobbied Churchill to release Paul, who was finally freed in 1944 and was allowed to settle in Johannesburg.
 Smuts granted Paul and his family asylum.
 Smuts lost the 1948 South African general election to D. F. Malan of the National Party, which was less sympathetic towards Paul being in South Africa.

 Paul lived in South Africa until 1949, when he moved to Paris.
 Paul always spent his summers at his villa in Tuscany, the Villa Demidoff, where his neighbor was his old friend, the wealthy American art historian and art dealer, Bernard Berenson.
 Berenson had long maintained his home at his Tuscan villa, I Tatti.
-As Berenson was one of the richest and most influential figures in the art world, Paul was able to continue with adding to his art collection.
-The British art historian John Pope-Hennessy, who once had lunch with Berenson and Paul, wrote: "I found Princess Olga’s guttural manner rather disconcerting, but Prince Paul I liked from the beginning".
+As Berenson was one of the richest and most influential figures in the art world, Paul was able to continue adding to his art collection.
+The British art historian John Pope-Hennessy, who once had lunch with Berenson and Paul, wrote: "I found Princess Olga's guttural manner rather disconcerting, but Prince Paul I liked from the beginning".

 The postwar Communist authorities in Yugoslavia had Prince Paul proclaimed an enemy of the state, barred him from ever returning to Yugoslavia and confiscated all of his property in Yugoslavia.

+Prince Paul was the father of Princess Elizabeth, Prince Alexander, and Prince Nikola, and was the grandfather of the American author Christina Oxenberg and American actress Catherine Oxenberg.

+Burial

-He died in Paris on 14 September 1976, aged 83 and was buried at the Bois-de-Vaux Cemetery in Switzerland.
+Prince Paul died in Paris on 14 September 1976, aged 83 and was buried at the Bois-de-Vaux Cemetery in Lausanne, Switzerland.

+Prince Paul was rehabilitated by the Serbian courts in 2011 and on 6 October 2012 was reburied at the family crypt of Oplenac, near Topola in central Serbia, together with his wife Olga and son Nikola.